wdi-sf-fall/notes/week_09_algorithms_and_angular/day_01_algorithms_sass_coffee/dawn_data_structures/README.md

 existing mailboxes might not be available.
 In that case you'll need to request 11 sequential addresses and copy your whole array into the new space.

+_This is an oversimplification but it is close enough of a model to illustrate the tradeoffs being made with a theoretical Array.
+In practice, Arrays in JavaScript or Ruby will be smarter than this and do a better job of managing memory._

 -------------------------------------------------------------------------